Wednesday's Transactions - NewsBreak

 |Major League Soccer

+AUSTIN FC — Acquired F Washington Corozo on a six-month loan from Sporting Cristal (Peruvian top-flite side).

-INTER MIAMI CF — Signed F Jean Corentin to a two-year contract, pending receipt of his international transfer certificate (ITC) and P-1 visa.
+LOS ANGELES GALAXY — Acquired a 2022 international roster slot from Charlotte FC in exchange for $200,000 in general allocation money (GAM).
+Acquired M Gaston Brugman from Parma Calcio 1913 (Italian Serie B) and signed him to a three-and-a half-year contract, pending receipt of his international transfer certificate (ITC) and P-1 visa.

 |COLLEGE